milkyware/milkyware.github.io/_drafts/using-the-factory-pattern-with-dependency-injection.md

 ## Why use the Factory Pattern?

-The factory pattern is incredibly useful in scenarios where the **type of an object** is determined at runtime and offers the benefits of:
+The factory pattern is instrumental in scenarios where the **type of an object** is determined at runtime and offers the benefits of:

-- Encapsulating the creation logic so that users of the factory don't need to know the logic behind creation
+- Encapsulating the creation logic so that users of the factory don't need to know the logic behind the creation
 - Improving flexibility to add new types to the factory
 - Simplifying and centralising the creation logic